Skip to main content

 Mary will read just about anything, but tends toward historical fiction, mysteries, thrillers, and well-researched nonfiction (especially if it reads like a novel).
 She's frequently reading one of each, with a little literary fiction thrown in as well.
 Mary recommends...

-The Index of Self-Destructive Acts by
+The Weight of Ink by

 This dual-timeline historical fiction alternates between the stories of Helen, an aging scholar of history in the present time, and Esther, the 15th Century female scribe who assists a blind rabbi on the outskirts of London.
 As Helen battles to control the academic find of a lifetime, the story of Esther's fight to help the rabbi and live a unique life as a literate woman in an era set to move her life in a very different direction.